 All Directors are encouraged to participate in continuous professional development to develop and refresh their knowledge and skills.
 Directors are continually updated on developments in the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities.
-The Company has provided timely technical updates, including the briefing on the amendments on the Listing Rules and the news release published by the Stock Exchange to the Directors.
+The Company has provided timely technical updates, including the briefing on the amendments to the Listing Rules and the news release published by the Stock Exchange to the Directors.
 Continuing briefing and professional development for Directors are arranged where necessary.
-All Directors are encouraged to attend relevant training courses at the Company's expenses.
-In 2023, the Company engaged the external legal counsel to provide a training to the Directors so that the Directors learned the latest changes to the Listing Rules and CG Code.
+All Directors are encouraged to attend relevant training courses at the Company's expense.
+In 2024, the Company engaged the external legal counsel to provide the training to the Directors so that the Directors learned the latest changes to the Listing Rules and CG Code.

-During the year ended 31 December 2023, the Directors participated in the following trainings:
+During the year ended 31 December 2024, the Directors participated in the following trainings:

-Directors Type of Training Note
+Directors Type of Training ^{Note}

 Executive Directors

 Mr. Luo Fei A, B

 Mr. Wang Yidong А, В

 Non-executive Directors

-Mrs. Laetitia Albertini (redesignated with effect from 1 January 2023) А, В
+Mrs. Laetitia Albertini A, B

-Dr. Zhang Wenhui А, В
+Dr. Zhang Wenhui A, B

-Mr. Luo Yun А, В
+Mr. Luo Yun A, B

-Mrs. Mingshu Zhao Wiggins (appointed on 1 January 2024) A, B
+Mrs. Mingshu Zhao Wiggins А, В

 Independent non-executive Directors

-Mrs. Lok Lau Yin Ching А, В
+Mr. Tan Wee Seng A, B

-Mr. Tan Wee Seng А, В
+Mrs. Lok Lau Yin Ching A, B

-Professor Ding Yuan (appointed on 1 January 2023) А, В
+Professor Ding Yuan А, В